-- Introductory APR: 0% for the first 6 periods on purchases and 15 periods for balance transfers
+- Introductory APR: 0% for the first 12 billing cycles for balance transfers

 - Editor’s thoughts: This card offers a long 0% introductory APR for balance transfers.
 There are no limits on when you can transfer your balance to the card to take advantage of the 0% APR offer.

 The TD Cash Visa Credit Card is the best balance transfer card for earning cash back on dining and groceries.
 New cardmembers can earn $150 cash back after spending $500 within 90 days after account opening.

 Balances can be transferred anytime within the fifteen-month period to utilize the 0% introductory APR offer.
 There is a balance transfer fee of $5 or 3% on all transfers made with the card.

 Some rewards and benefits include: